Samante: Coaching is teaching

 This coaching approach builds trust and confidence by demonstrating, explaining, and repeating techniques, showing commitment to athletes' development.
 This dedication creates a positive and supportive environment, motivating athletes to excel.

+Coaches guide athletes to mastery by explaining the reasons behind their actions and reinforcing them through continuous practice.
+This method enhances performance and instills discipline, critical thinking, and resilience.

-A coach's success, after all, is measured by their lasting impact on athletes' lives, not just their victories.
+Ultimately, a coach's success is measured by their lasting impact on athletes' lives, not just their victories.